Christopher-Jettoo/Algos/README.md

-# The Algorithms - JavaScript
+# Algorithms - JavaScript

-JavaScript Repository of TheAlgorithms, which implements various algorithms and data structures in JavaScript.
+JavaScript Repository of Algorithms, which implements various algorithms and data structures in JavaScript.